TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/01_lesson_canada.md

     4. Distribute the project rubric and point out key aspects of the requirements
         * Point out the steps in the process and that each one is equally important
         * Specifically mention the large number of points for things _not_ related to coding
-2. ** Review process and identify first steps **
+2. **Review process and identify first steps**
   * Display the Spec and Plan documents from last semester
-  * Ask students to identify the steps in the design and planning process as discussed in [do_now](do_now.md).
+  * Ask students to identify the steps in the design and planning process as discussed in [do_now](do_now.md)

-    1. Identify an Opportunity - brainstorm opportunities where computer software can help solve a problem in the world, or daily life.
-    2. User-Centred Research - create a survey to understand user behaviors and needs
-    3. Pitch - describe the basic functionality of the app in one paragraph of less
+    1. Pitch - describe the basic functionality of the app in one paragraph of less
-    4. Define - List the features/scenarios the app will support
+    2. Define - List the features/scenarios the app will support
-    5. Sketch - Draw a very basic sketch of the flow of control of the main "scenario" of the app
+    3. Sketch - Draw a very basic sketch of the flow of control of the main "scenario" of the app
-    6. Expand - Build a comprehensive spec document, leaving out steps or requirements will make it difficult to plan effectively and will likely force major changes or cuts later.
+    4. Expand - Build a comprehensive spec document, leaving out steps or requirements will make it difficult to plan effectively and will likely force major changes or cuts later.
-    7. Plan - Based on the feature list and spec, create a full development plan making sure to keep an eye on the total amount of time required and to include buffer for things going wrong.
+    5. Plan - Based on the feature list and spec, create a full development plan making sure to keep an eye on the total amount of time required and to include buffer for things going wrong.
 Be sure to prioritize tasks so that cuts can be made if necessary.
-    8. Start Coding - once you have your plan written begin to implement the project according to your plan.
+    6. Start Coding - once you have your plan written begin to implement the project according to your plan.
     * Remind students that all steps are vital, and that thorough and thoughtful planning and design can make the coding phase much easier.
     * Inform students that today they will take the first steps in designing their final project.
-3. ** Brainstorming **
+3. **Brainstorming**
+   Goal:
+   = Identify an Opportunity - brainstorm opportunities where computer software can help solve a problem in the world, or daily life.
+   = User-Centred Research - create a survey to understand user behaviors and needs
     * Give students 3-4 minutes to brainstorm and write down as many project ideas as they can.
 This should be done mostly in silence.
         * At this point, there should be minimal detail, no evaluation or rejection of ideas, and no discussion.
 In particular, students should not think about the difficulty or "coolness" of the project yet.
 Just write down ideas.
         * If desired, have each student share one idea.
 Do not allow discussion, criticism, or explanation-- each idea should be summarized in only a few words or a single sentence.